Vanderhoof/PyNuclino/README.md

 `Nuclino(api_key, base_url, requests_per_minute)`

-Nuclino is the main object that connects you to Nuclino api.
+Nuclino is the main object that connects you to Nuclino API.

 Initialization parameters:

 * `api_key` (string, required) — your personal API key ([how to get an API key](https://help.nuclino.com/04598850-manage-api-keys)).
 * `base_url` (string, optional) — base url for Nuclino API calls.
 Default: `https://api.nuclino.com/v0`.
-* `requests_per_minute` (int, optional) — number of requests the client will allow to send per minute.
-If this limit is exceeded, client will wait for some time before sending next request.
+* `requests_per_minute` (int, optional) — number of requests the client will allow sending per minute.
+If this limit is exceeded, the client will wait for some time before sending the next request.
 Default: `140`.

 **Methods**